-Course Master of Science - Wind Energy Engineering, Module name Master thesis Abbreviation (if applicable) - Subtitle (if applicable) - Seminar (if applicable) - Semester 4 th semester (or 3 rd for students having been registered for the 2nd semester of the programme immediately) Person in charge of module 2 professors of the course of study Lecturer/s Status within the curriculum Master Course Wind Energy Engineering mandatory course Language English, German (if an application is filed accordingly) Type of course and hours per Writing of final thesis week Preparation and realisation of colloquium The thesis is to be produced in a time period of five months.
+Course Master of Science - Wind Energy Engineering, Trades of deserted White Energy Engineering, Module name Master thesis Abbreviation (if applicable) - Subtitle (if applicable) - Seminar (if applicable) - Semester 4 th semester (or 3 rd for students having been registered for the 2nd semester of the programme immediately) Person in charge of module 2 professors of the course of study Lecturer/s - Status within the curriculum Master Course Wind Energy Engineering mandatory course Language English, German (if an application is filed accordingly) Type of course and hours per Writing of final thesis week Preparation and realisation of colloquium The thesis is to be produced in a time period of five months.
 Student workload attendance: - private study: 900 h Credit points 30 ECTS Preconditions according to For students having been registered for the 2nd semester of the programme examination regulations immediately, pursuing the programme as a three-semester course of study, a minimum of 45 credit points (CP) is the prerequisite for admission to the thesis.
-For students having started with the first semester of the programme, pursuing the programme as a four-semester course of study, a minimum of A: C.1 1.1 1 75 credit points (CP) is the prerequisite for admission to the thesis.
+For students having started with the first semester of the programme, pursuing the programme as a four-semester course of study, a minimum of 75 credit points (CP) is the prerequisite for admission to the thesis.
 Aims of the module, acquired With the Master's thesis the students show that they are able to skills independently compose a comprehensive work that complies with high methodological, conceptual and scientific demands.
 They are also able to present the results in written and oral form.
-Subjects covered The topic of the thesis has to be related to one of the taken modules of the Subjects covered study and has to be supervised by at least one professor of the study program.
-Subjects covered: Conception of a work plan Independent study of related literature and methodology Application of methodology Compilation of the thesis Presentation of results Colloquium Form of examination The colloquium is scheduled to take 60 minutes for each candidate (20-30 minutes presentation of thesis and 20-30 minutes oral exam).
+Subjects covered The topic of the thesis has to be related to one of the taken modules of the study and has to be supervised by at least one professor of the study program.
+Subjects covered: Conception of a work plan Independent study of related literature and mostly adalogue.
+Independent study of related literature and methodology Application of methodology Application of methodologyCompilation of the thesis Presentation of results Colloquium Form of examination The colloquium is scheduled to take 60 minutes for each candidate 1 offic of examination (20-30 minutes presentation of thesis and 20-30 minutes oral exam).
 The grade of the master's thesis is made up of the grade for the written thesis counting 70% and the grade for the colloquium counting 30%.
 Media used - Recommended literature -